Book Reviews

 I recently had the pleasure of reading "Millwork: The Design and Manufacturing of Historic Millwork from 1740-1950."
 Read on for my thoughts on master builder Brent Hull's newest book.

-This book does what the title suggests; it explores the classification and definition of doors, windows, moldings, mantles, paneled walls, built-ins and other millwork elements from early American architecture through WWll and the manufacturing age.
+This book does what the title suggests; it explores the classification and definition of doors, windows, moldings, mantels, paneled walls, built-ins and other millwork elements from early American architecture through WWll and the manufacturing age.
 It picks up on a familiar theme, “Man vs. Machine,” but more importantly for design and carpentry professionals, illustrates historic millwork to help us understand, authenticate, restore, and recreate historic millwork.

 This is the third book by the author, Brent Hull, a home builder and millwork manufacturer whose training began at the North Bennett Street School.
 But “Historic Millwork from 1740-1950” covers a broader period than his previous books and does a good job of citing his sources, master builder's pattern books of the mid-19th century, followed by architectural design books, and manufacturer’s millwork catalogs, most of which are hard to find and out of print.
 Illustrations and diagrams from all three sources populate this book.